RyanCheng98153/video-compression/hw2/doc/report.md

 # Video Compression HW2 – DCT Report
-**Name:** 鄭睿宏
+**Name:** 鄭睿宏 314554025
-**Student ID:** 314554025
-**Assignment:** 2D-DCT and Two 1D-DCT Implementation on “lena.png”

----

-## 1. Introduction
+#### 1. Introduction

-In this homework, I implemented both the `2D Discrete Cosine Transform (2D-DCT)` and the `two 1D-DCT (accelerated)` approach, and use `Peak Signal-to-Noise Ratio (PSNR)` as the evaluation metric.
+I implemented both `2D-DCT` and `two 1D-DCT` approach, and use `PSNR` as evaluation metric.
-DCT can transform an image into the frequency domain and reconstruct the image through the inverse transform (IDCT), User can compressed the image **by discarding high-frequency coefficients** that contribute less to visual perception.
+DCT can transform image into frequency domain and reconstruct image by inverse transform (IDCT).
+User can compress image by **discarding high-frequency coefficients** that contribute less to visual perception.
 This allows for reduction in storage or transmission size with minimal perceptual loss.

----

-### 2. Computational Complexity Analysis
+#### 2. Computational Complexity Analysis

 The computational efficiency of **2D-DCT** and the **two 1D-DCT (accelerated)** approach differs significantly due to the separability property of DCT.